Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 -   [Heroku deployment was modified from that of AJGreaves](https://github.com/AJGreaves/familyhub/blob/master/README.md#heroku-deployment)

 **Acknowledgements**
 Thanks to my mentor Ignatius Ukwuoma who thoughtime did not allow him to review this project was greatly responsible for inspiring me to try to tackle it in such a short time.
+I must also thank my wife for her enormous forebearance during this project.

 ##On Reflection